 For those interested in learning more about the model boatbuilding, you can watch members of the Carolina Maritime Model Society meticulously and methodically build small wooden boats at the Harvey W. Smith Watercraft Center.
 It’s a unique opportunity to witness a craft as old as shipbuilding itself taking shape – the construction of wooden model boats.

-The 43rd Annual Wooden Boat Show has received top honors from the Southeast Tourism Society.
-The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2017.
-This is the third year in a row the museum has received the prestigious honor for the Annual Wooden Boat Show.
+The 44th Annual Wooden Boat Show has received top honors from the Southeast Tourism Society.
+The organization selected the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2018.
+This is the fourth year in a row the museum has received the prestigious honor for the Annual Wooden Boat Show.
 It is the longest ongoing wooden boat show in the Southeast.